HigginTown/Quads/README.md

 This library also contains useful functions for working with cards.
 Every card is represented by a 32-bit integer.
 Most bits have a specific meaning.

+This is my Julia port of `deuces` from python 2: https://github.com/worldveil/deuces

 **Example usage**

 Please see the examples in [`example.jl`](example.jl)